 ✥ ✥ ✥

 Note that self-organization requires maturity and discipline.
 Some people are uncomfortable with self-organization.
-Stakeholders such as the Product Owner may be tempted to jump in to help, or the ScrumMaster might think they know the who should work on what (at no time does the ScrumMaster assign people to work on tasks or tell Developers how to work).
+Stakeholders such as the Product Owner may be tempted to jump in to help, or the ScrumMaster might think they know who should work on what (at no time does the ScrumMaster assign people to work on tasks or tell Developers how to work).
 But people outside of the Development Team need to let the team learn through self-organization, even if it is initially difficult.
 A Scrum Coach can help.

 Don Reinertsen.
 Managing the Design Factory: a product developer’s toolkit.
 New York: The Free Press, 1997, p.
 184.

 Stefan T. Güntert.
 “The impact of work design, autonomy support, and strategy on employee outcomes: A differentiated perspective on self-determination at work.”
 In Motivation and Emotion 39, 2015, pp. 74–87.